embedded-office/canopen-stack/docs/_examples/setup-calibration-mode.md

 ### Object Entry Definitions

-We define the manufacturer specific entries in the object dictionary:
+We define some manufacturer specific entries in the object dictionary:

 | Index | Subindex | Type       | Access     | Value | Description        |
 | ----- | -------- | ---------- | ---------- | ----- | ------------------ |